 If you’re looking for a hidden tropical getaway during your next trip to Japan, look no further because Ishigaki is the answer!

-Ishigaki is one of the most tropical places in Japan.
-It's home to many unique beaches and it's a popular travel destination among Japanese people, but not so well known by travelers from outside.
+Ishigaki is home to many unique beaches and is a popular travel destination among Japanese people, but not so well known by travelers from outside the country.
+We put this guide together to introduce this beautiful island to everyone and hope that you add it to your bucket list!

 Things to do